aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-row-column-configuration/_index.md

 Before we dive into creating dynamic barcodes, make sure you have the following prerequisites in place:

-### 1. .NET Development Environment
+### 1. .NET development environment

 You should have a .NET development environment set up on your machine.
 This includes Visual Studio or any other suitable IDE for .NET development.

 ### 2. Aspose.BarCode for .NET

 Ensure you have the Aspose.BarCode for .NET library installed.
-You can download it from [here](https://releases.aspose.com/barcode/net/).
+You can download it from [Aspose.BarCode for .NET download page](https://releases.aspose.com/barcode/net/).

 ### 3. License

 You will need a valid license to use Aspose.BarCode for .NET in your applications.
-You can obtain a license or a temporary license from [here](https://purchase.aspose.com/buy) or [here](https://purchase.aspose.com/temporary-license/).
+You can obtain a license or a temporary license from [Aspose.BarCode .NET purchase page](https://purchase.aspose.com/buy) or [Aspose.BarCode .NET temporary license page](https://purchase.aspose.com/temporary-license/).

 ## Importing Namespaces

 To get started with Aspose.BarCode for .NET, you need to import the necessary namespaces into your project.
 These namespaces provide access to the barcode generation features.
 Follow these steps to import the required namespaces:

-### Step 1: Import Aspose.BarCode Namespace
+### Step 1: import Aspose.BarCode namespace

 Add the following code at the beginning of your .NET project to import the Aspose.BarCode namespace: